Hook: The Lesson That Cost Me $7,000

 23. Secrets Need Vaults, Not Friends

-Story: Stranded overnight in an airport (no food, no charger), I started whistling the Jurassic Park theme to stay calm.
-It worked.
+Stranded overnight in an airport (no food, no charger), I started whistling the Jurassic Park theme to stay calm.

-Now, I whistle during delays, tech meltdowns, or stress spirals.
+Now I whistle during delays, tech meltdowns, stress spirals.

-Key Takeaway: Your brain can’t panic and maintain rhythm at the same time.
+Key Takeaway: Your brain can’t panic and maintain rhythm simultaneously.
 Weaponize that.

 25. Money Buys Options, Not Joy

-Story: I blew a bonus on a fancy lens, expecting magic.
-It collected dust.
+I blew a bonus on a fancy lens—expecting magic.

 But a last-minute flight to see my sister after her surgery?
 Priceless.